m00racle/Stormy/README.md

 connect to a RESTful API.

 Note : This app also have some drawables to use but not uploaded in GitHub.
 You can download and drag to res files in Andorid project in this [link](https://treehouse-code-samples.s3.amazonaws.com/Android_Build_A_Weather_App_v2.zip)
+Update: I decided to upload the drawables bin into the GitHub just to make it practical since I plan to change workstation.